 He seemed to blanch and recoil.
 The basket Chilton held over his arm took a wild swing.
 It yapped.

 “Oh, my manners!”
-Ernestine took this gamely, with only a glance at the writhing cloth, giving precedence to these.
+Ernestine took this gamely, with only a glance at the writhing cloth,.
 “I meant to say, is it Mr. Chilton you’d rather…or…you have a nickname?”

 “Call me Mort.”
 His pince-nez had located Maxwell.
 His tone was dry.
 Maxwell coughed.